 Kia Orana and welcome to the Cook Islands!

-The first written history of the Cook Islands began in 1595, prompted by the sighting of Pukapuka by the Spanish voyager Alvaro de Mendana.
-It took almost 150 years for the British to arrive, beginning again with a sighting of Pukapuka in 1764.
+The first written history of the Cook Islands began in 1595, incited by the sighting of Pukapuka by the Spanish voyager Alvaro de Mendana.
+It took 150 years for the British to arrive, again with a sighting of Pukapuka in 1764.
 Subsequently, the infamous Captain Bligh and his ship the HMS Bounty landed on Aitutaki in 1798.

 British navigator Captain James Cook arrived in 1773; he was an expert on navigating and mapping the whole region.
 The name ‘Cook Islands’ was first mentioned in an atlas called de l'Ocean Pacifique published by the German Admiral Adam Johann von Krusenstern.
 Research shows that he named the islands in honour of Captain James Cook.

 1821 was the arrival of Christianity; alongside the Christian faith the people of the Cook Islands are proud of their Polynesian heritage and still practice their traditions.

 The total population of the Cook Islands is approximately 19,000.
 Most of the population lives on the South Islands; this is where Rarotonga is located.
 Although, there are many Cook Islanders who live and study overseas, there are approximately 50,000 in New Zealand.

 Song & DanceCook Islanders are known for their distinct Polynesian singing and dancing; they are amongst the finest dancers in the south pacific.
 Traditional dancers are accompanied by drums and perform to a beat whilst telling a story.
 Each island has its own unique dances and drumbeats.